sentamalin/beakermentions-endpoint/README.md

 Written in 2020 by [Don Geronimo][7].
 To the extent possible under law, Don Geronimo has waived all copyright and related or neighboring rights to Beakermentions Endpoint by publishing it under the [CC0 1.0 Universal Public Domain Dedication][8].
 This work is published from the United States.

+[Satellite Antenna Emoji][10] designed by [OpenMoji][11] – the open-source emoji and icon project.
+License: [CC BY-SA 4.0][12].
+Changes: Removed empty padding and added license information in the file's metadata.

 Made with ❤️ and JavaScript.
 Please freely share and remix.

 [1]: hyper://c34b768fb205adbcd22474177f1b24ba202a44da171b452ec5aef6cd4e744d25/